Number recognition is a blast outside with squirt the numbers.

 - Plastic bucket

-RELATED: Using squirt bottles is a great way to built fine motor strength!
+RELATED: Squirt bottles are a great way to build fine motor strength!
 Check out these 50+ fine motor skills activities.

 This is how you begin to introduce numbers through play!
-Setting up intentional, guided math play at home works on helping your child better understand important concepts.
+Setting up intentional, guided math play at home helps your child better understand important concepts.